 ngspice 1 -> source input_file.cir

-Once you've got into NGSPICE interactive mode, you can apply the various kinds of simulation requests and output requests.
-You can interactively test and get the result from the circuit described in the input file.
-But, my favourite way to run the simulation is to prepare the input_file with all the controls included and run the sim as below.
+Once you're in interactive mode, you can issue various simulation and output requests.
+You can interactively test and retrieve results from the circuit described in your input file.
+However, my preferred way to run simulations is to prepare the input file with all the control statements included, and then execute it like this:

 % > ngspice input_file.cir